77063code/aaliya-gallery/README.md

 7. To upvote, the user has to be authenticated and should have voted on the same painting before - DONE

-8. Create a back screen for each painting
+8. Create a back screen for each painting - DONE

-9. Create a screen for sending an email message
+9. Create a screen for sending an email message -  DONE

 10. When the users register for the first time, how to confirm the email is legit
-11. To be able to authenticate using google, facebook and amazon

-2.